retentioneering/retentioneering-tools/docs/source/clustering.rst

 comparing to other clusters (CR: 'payment_done').
 Interestingly, cluster 4 has very high convertion to visit 'cart' (same as clusters 0 and 7) but don't have any convertions to 'payment_done'.
 This must be cluster of users who reach the cart but get lost somewhere between cart and payment_done.
-This way wwe can immediately start buiding our intuition about resulting clusters.
+This way we can immediately start buiding our intuition about resulting clusters.

 Exploring individual clusters
 =============================

 After clusterization is done we can explore individual clusters using full arsenal of retentioneering tools.
-Function filter_cluster can be used to isolate individual dataset for a given cluster number:
+Function filter_cluster can be used to isolate individual dataset for a given cluster number or list of clusters:

 .. code:: ipython3